s2e-systems/dust-dds/dds/docs/software_design.md

 ### Listeners

 The DDS standard provides a listener mechanism which can be used to implement an event-based response system.
 Each DDS entity has a listener associated with it with the functionality described by a listener interface.
-According to the standard it is permitted to use ‘nil’ as the value of the listener.
-The ‘nil’ listener behaves as a Listener whose operations perform no action.
+According to the standard it is permitted to use 'nil' as the value of the listener.
+The 'nil' listener behaves as a Listener whose operations perform no action.

 This snippet gives the exploration of the design space for the listener interface implementation: